 PROPERTY OF HCW: The name (High Country Writers), the acronym (HCW), the name of HCW Journal, and the HCW logo are the property

 of HCW.
-Normal, reasonable use of the name, acronym, newsletter name and HCW logo is permitted in conversations and correspondence
+Normal and reasonable use of the name, acronym, newsletter name, and HCW logo is permitted in conversations and correspondence

 (but not included as part of a letterhead) without Board approval.